puetzp/vec2checkd/README.md

 ## Installation

-First know that a pre-built .deb package will be provided in the future!

-Prerequisites: rustc >= v1.58.0 and cargo >= v1.58.0
+Prerequisites: Rust >= v1.58.0

 ### .deb package

+To install the .deb package either download from GitHub and

+`dpkg -i <path_to_package>`

+OR

-If you want to build and install vec2checkd from a .deb package, first install the `cargo deb` command:
+Build it yourself by first installing the `cargo deb` command:

 `cargo install cargo-deb`

-Then build the project:
+and then building the package:

 `cargo deb`